arcadiapage/arcadiapage.github.io/_posts/2025-10-17-dragons-and-creative-flow-secrets.md

 ***

 The following night, while still awake, I had an epiphany about my creative process.
-I was reflecting on how over the past month, I had been growing lemon balm to make tea.
-When it’s time for me to pick the leaves, I go for the larger, more mature leaves and collect them together in a glass jar filled with water to store in the fridge.
+I was reflecting on how over the past month, I had been growing lemon balm plants to make tea.
+When it’s time for me to pick the leaves, I go for the larger, more mature leaves and collect them together to store in the fridge.
 I realized that the same process applies to my ideas.

 When picking from my ideas, I need to periodically review the "leaves" of my notes and journals, and feel out what is the most mature and ready to be made into “tea”--more complete writings and projects.

-Understanding that I can approach my work this way, relieves so much pressure because I don't have to be overwhelmed by my ideas or force projects into being.

 I don't have to demand an idea to become something.
 I only need to collect whatever comes and pay attention to what feels ready to be something more.
+Understanding that I can approach my work this way relieves so much pressure because I don't have to be overwhelmed by my ideas or force projects into being.

 My ideas need time to ferment, like fine wine.
 I've explored the concept of collecting ideas more in-depth in my book, [I Want to Do All the Things: Finding Balance as a Multipotentalite, Polymath, and Renaissance Soul,](https://payhip.com/b/4ljG) but still this approach is totally new for me.
 It’s such a clear and simple way to handle my creative overflow, that I wondered why this took so long to click for me.
 Anyways, the same night of having that realization, I had this dream again: